Trump says absentee voting safer than universal mail-in because of 'process' involved, following NJ arrests in fraud scandal

 Further, 19 percent of the ballots in the election were rejected – NBC 4 New York reported that 16,747 mail-in ballots were received in the election, but the county officially counted only 13,557 – though it's not clear whether they were fraudulent as Trump claimed.

-Democrats and the media have often pointed to a lack of evidence that mail-in voting, and absentee voting, leads to voter fraud.
+Democrats and the media have often pointed to a lack of evidence that mail-in voting, and absentee voting, lead to voter fraud.
 Twitter in the past has even flagged tweets from Trump about mail-in voter fraud, and said that "Trump claimed that mail-in ballots would lead to 'a Rigged Election.'
 However, fact-checkers say there is no evidence that mail-in ballots are linked to voter fraud."

 CLICK HERE TO GET THE FOX NEWS APP